-Olympics 2024 Gets Smarter With Intel’s Drones, AI and VR
+Olympics 2024 Gets Smarter With Intel’s Drones, AI, And VR

 In 2018, Intel will partner on what is expected to be the first 5G showcase, setting the stage for the global deployment of 5G.
 Intel’s True VR will offer the first live virtual reality broadcast of the Olympic Winter Games, providing fans the opportunity for a more immersive experience from their own homes.

-Intel drone light show technology will create never-seen-before images in the sky.
+Intel drone light show technology will create never before seen images in the sky.
 Intel 360 replay technology will allow fans to experience the most memorable Olympic moments from every angle at the Olympic venues.
-In the future, TV viewers at home will be able to experience what it’s like to be at the Olympic Games with a front-row seat, or choose from many different viewing points in the Olympic venues.
+In the future, TV viewers at home will be able to experience what it’s like to be at the Olympic Games with a front-row seat or choose from many different viewing points in the Olympic venues.

-Intel will join other Olympic tech partners including Samsung, Panasonic and Alibaba.
-In addition to the South Korea games, there will be upcoming Olympics in Tokyo in 2020, Beijing in 2022 and in a city yet to be selected in 2024.
+Intel will join other Olympic tech partners including Samsung, Panasonic, and Alibaba.
+In addition to the South Korea Games, there will be upcoming Olympics in Tokyo in 2020, Beijing in 2022, and in a city yet to be selected in 2024.

 Experience more of the action from athletes like @chloekimsnow with Intel – a proud Worldwide Partner of the #Olympics. #OlympicDay pic.twitter.com/Qt7OU364fV